AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-3-interval-bound-propagation.md

 ## Takeaway

-At radius $0.1$, interval propagation carries April's entire input square through the network and proves $m\geq0.3$.
+At radius $0.1$, interval propagation and last-layer elision carry April's entire input square through the network and prove $m\geq0.3$.
 At radius $0.2$, the same method combines hidden-neuron extremes that come from different inputs and returns unknown.

 Part 4 asks: **why do simple bounds lose this information?** We will answer by preserving linear relationships between neuron values.